mikemeyer91403/posetimer/README.md

 2. ~~set up basic file list structure~~
 3. ~~implement timed sequence from test file list~~
 4. ~~build file list from directory argument~~
+5. ~~update display window to use tkinter GUI~~
-5. ~~files in directory order~~
+6. ~~files in directory order~~
-6. ~~assure that files are images, skip non-image file~~
+7. ~~assure that files are images, skip non-image file~~
-7. ~~file list sequencer (once, loop and random mode)~~
+8. ~~file list sequencer (once, loop and random mode)~~
-8. Add GUI titles for countdown timer and current file name
+9. Add GUI titles for countdown timer and current file name
-9. Refactor update_screen() to manage countdown as well as image changes.
+10. Refactor update_screen() to manage countdown as well as image changes.
-10. Add command line args for screen size, and set a sensible default in code.
+11. ~~Add command line args for screen size, and set a sensible default in code.~~
-11. Update the posetimer.py script to pass args
+12. Update the posetimer.py script to pass args
-12. build a second test script which runs through different command line args
+13. build a second test script which runs through different command line args
 11. Further functional testing with local images.

 # Extensions
 1. set default values for ordering, folder path, number of seconds or minutes in .poserc file
-2. ~~update display window to use tkinter GUI~~
+2. incorporate a GUI file picker to select folder
 3. play sound when image changes and 80% point in pose
 4. use tkinter to provide enhanced GUI layout
 5. GUI Add large countdown timer
 6. in directory mode, show 1 of n counter
 7. Enhanced transition between images if needed (crossfade)
 8. show list of poses and current image name?
-9. incorporate a GUI file picker
 10. enhanced file list management - multiple list management, and named lists
 11. save file lists/directories in .poserc
 12. build custom file list across directories?